doug-h-rice/virtual-multicomp/README.md

 make rc

 rcasm is an assembler also used for my sc/mp projects.
+I added 8060.def and a new acmcmds.c modified for sc/mp It was found on the elfcosmac web site.

+## Conclusions

+It allows some exprimenting with z80 code in C and assembler using the SDCC tools and the rcasm assembler.